 - My recipe uses real ingredients that are easy to find in any grocery store.
 You can find fresh apples year round, but during apple season, find them at your local farmer's market for extra fresh flavor.

-- These moist muffins make a great grab-and-go breakfast or put them in a lunchbox for an afternoon snack.
+- These moist muffins make a great grab-and-go breakfast or put in a lunchbox for an afternoon snack.

 I just made these this afternoon - they’re so good!
 They might be my family’s new favorite !"